- Department for Business, Energy & Industrial Strategy

 The government has agreed a set of carbon values to be used in policy appraisal and evaluation.

 The government has agreed a set of carbon values to be used in policy appraisal and evaluation.
 HM Treasury’s Green book provides the government’s overarching policy and project appraisal framework, and these carbon values form part of the Green Book Supplementary Appraisal Guidance for Valuing Greenhouse Gas Emissions and Energy Use.
-These values, together with further guidance and an Excel toolkit are available on DECC’s policy appraisal web page.
+These values, together with further guidance and an Excel toolkit are available on the Green Book supplementary guidance: valuation of energy use and greenhouse gas emissions for appraisal page.

-A major review of HMG’s approach to carbon valuation was conducted in 2009, and provides our current basis for valuing carbon in policy appraisal.
+A major review of government’s approach to carbon valuation was conducted in 2009, and provides our current basis for valuing carbon in policy appraisal.
 Further details are available below.

 Update to traded carbon values: 2015